Xenomorph: Intelligence

-During various events in Alien Resurrection on the USM Auriga, the crossover film Alien vs. Predator, Aliens on the LV-426 colony Hadley's Hope, and Alien 3 when they are trying to trap the Alien, the species displayed observational learning & problem-solving skills.
-Its also shown the ability to operate machinery at a very basic level.
+During various events in Alien Resurrection on the USM Auriga, the crossover film Alien vs. Predator, Aliens on the LV-426 colony Hadley's Hope, and Alien 3 when they are trying to trap the alien, the species displayed observational learning and problem-solving skills.
+It's also shown the ability to operate machinery at a very basic level, with the queen in Aliens depicted operating an elevator.

-On the USM Auriga in Alien Resurrection, the Aliens kill one of their own, using its blood to melt through their enclosure and escape (according to the novelization, it was inspired to do so from genetic memories inherited from the original Ripley); in Alien vs. Predator, they use a similar strategy to free the queen from her chains.
-An Alien also uses acid spurting from its severed tail as an improvised weapon by flicking it, indicating they are fully aware of the effects of their acid blood.
+On the USM Auriga in Alien Resurrection, the aliens kill one of their own, using its blood to melt through their enclosure and escape (according to the novelization, it was inspired to do so from genetic memories inherited from the original Ripley); in Alien vs. Predator, they use a similar strategy to free the queen from her chains.
+An alien also uses acid spurting from its severed tail as an improvised weapon by flicking it, indicating awareness of the effects of their acid blood.

-In the original film, it is implied that the Alien cut the lights on board the Nostromo, though it remains ambiguous.
+In the original film, it is implied that the alien cut the lights on board the Nostromo.
 On LV-426, the xenomorphs cut power in a section of the complex to gain access to the humans.
-The Alien queen learns to use an elevator after observing Ripley and Newt escape in the one beside it.

-The novel for the film Aliens includes a scene where Bishop speculates on the reason why the Queen established her "nest" at the base's main power plant.
-His reasons range from an animalistic drive for warmth to an intentional strategic selection (any attacker couldn't destroy her without destroying the entire facility).
+The novel for the film Aliens includes a scene where Bishop speculates on the reason why the queen established her "nest" at the base's main power plant.
+His reasons range from an animalistic drive for warmth to an intentional strategic selection (any attacker could not destroy her without destroying the entire facility).
 In the director's commentary for Aliens, James Cameron noted that the creatures in Aliens had been alive for far longer than the Alien in the original, and had more time to learn about their environment.
-In Alien 3, Ripley & the inmates try luring the Alien into the lead works.
-It becomes obvious that the Alien recognized the trap & the danger it held.
+In Alien 3, Ripley and the inmates try luring the Alien into the lead works.
+It becomes obvious that the Alien recognized the trap and the danger it held.
 At one point, it hesitates to enter the lead works.
 Later, it hunts down most of the prisoners just before going into the lead works.